fredgibbs/fredgibbs.github.io/courses/american-food/index.md

 - Remote asynchronous (ie no set meeting times)
 - Fred Gibbs \([fwgibbs@unm.edu](mailto:fwgibbs@unm.edu)\)

-## Getting Started
+{% include alert.html class='info' title='Getting Started' text="
-This page, and the [schedule page](schedule), have all the instructions and assignments you need for the course.
+This page outlines all the instructions, logistics, and expectations for the course; the [schedule page](schedule) has all the instructions and assignments for each day.
 Make sure you are very familiar with these two pages.
 We use UNM Learn to manage quizzes, assignment submissions, and the discussion board, but all course information is on these two pages.
+"%}

 ## Course Description
 When you think of Mexican food, or Italian, or Chinese, a range of dishes and ingredients immediately spring to mind.
 Why is that?
 What constitutes a "national" cuisine?
 Does this concept even make sense anymore?
 What about American food?
 Is there (or was there ever) such a thing?
 How much does the history of American Food present a different kind of American History from we typically hear?
 How are ideas of nationalism reflected in our foodways?